How to apply

 Strength based questions

-- These provide an insight into your interests, knowledge and skills.
+- These questions provide an insight into your interests, mindset and strengths.

-- Example: What do you enjoy about using new approaches to improve ways of working?
+- What do you enjoy about using new ideas and approaches to improve ways of working?

 Scenario based questions

-- These are hypothetical questions that provide you an opportunity to say how you would approach a situation that you may encounter in the sergeant role.
+- These are hypothetical questions that provide you an opportunity to say how you would approach a situation as a sergeant.

-- Example: In your role as a sergeant, you notice one of your constables appears distracted and their performance on the job has started to deteriorate.
-What would you do?
+- Example: Once in your role as sergeant, you notice one of your constables appears distracted and their performance on the job has started to deteriorate.
+What actions would you take to support them?

 What we're looking for